 Seabourn solves this by, along with sister line Holland America, maintaining its offices and call center in Seattle -- far away from the Carnival corporate offices in Miami.
 Dealing with the Seattle office, as both a consumer and travel advisor, is a truly pleasant experience in which phones are answered in the first few rings, you aren't transferred around the office to take care of routine matters, and the reps are empowered to handle nearly all reservations and accounting issues.
 As a travel advisor and traveler, it's my favorite cruise line to call.

 Have they made goofs on the Ovation?
 Sure.
 They've continued the practice from the other Seabourn ships of installing thick pillars and a level floor in the main showroom, which means that relatively unobstructed views are only available in the first two rows.
 Also, most of the bathrooms clustered around the public areas are have only a single toilet.
 This led to frustration when a guest is trying to make a show or lecture on time.
-Also Team Trivia groups could have as many a 12-persons on a team, this ruined the game for diehard players who love to whisper their answers to their teammates after every question.
-Finally lunch in the Sushi Bar is several notches below their fine quality and service in the evening.
-However, you'll probably find that this is corrected as soon as this review is published.
+Also, under Ovation rules, Team Trivia groups could have as many a 12-persons on a team, this ruined the game for diehard players who love to whisper their answers to their teammates after every question.
+Finally lunch in the Sushi Bar appeared to be prepared earlier, and was several notches below the food quality in the evening.

 But this was it for complaints.
 Otherwise the ship, service and itinerary were absolutely stellar and world-class.